Jussif/Jussif/README.md

-## Hi there 👋, I'm Jussif from :bolivia:
+## Hi there 👋, I'm Jussif from :bolivia: :brazil:
 ### Developer, Scientist, Python Enthusiastic & Armchair astronomer :star:

 - 🔭 I’m currently working on this page.